Amir Haddad: Performances

 Amir toured France with other The Voice finalists.
 He also appeared in compilation album Forever Gentleman 2, in the concert by charity association Leurs voix pour l'espoir in Olympia, Paris, appeared in the #OBJETPUBLIC calendar of the magazine Public and many other appearances.
 He also released a music video for "Candle in the Wind", a song he had interpreted during the blind auditions in The Voice.
 He is preparing a first album in French.
 In 2015, he released the hit single "Oasis" under the mononym Amir charting in SNEP, the French Singles Chart.

+On Saturday, February 24th, 2018, Anto, Amir's cousin, participated in the blind auditions of season 7 of The Voice on TF1 and joined Zazie's team.

-2016–17: Eurovision and Au cœur de moi
+2016–2017: Eurovision Song Contest and Au cœur de moi

 In 2016 he was selected by French public broadcaster France 2 to represent France in the Eurovision Song Contest 2016 in Stockholm, Sweden.
 Amir's song was chosen internally by France 2 by a committee headed by France 2 entertainment director Nathalie André and the newly appointed French Head of Delegation for the Eurovision Song Contest Edoardo Grassi after having received 280 submissions.
 The song titled "J'ai cherché" is co-written by Amir himself, Nazim Khaled and Johan Errami and contains lyrics in a bilingual mix of French and English.

 France 2 had originally planned to reveal the entry on 12 March 2016, however, information that Amir would represent France at the Eurovision Song Contest 2016 was leaked on 25 February 2016 during the D8 talk show programme Touche pas à mon poste!, hosted by Cyril Hanouna.
 "J'ai cherché" was edited and remixed by Skydancers and Nazim Khaled at the request of the French broadcaster since the song exceeded three minutes in its original version, which had already been released as the first single from Amir's forthcoming album.
 The entry was formally presented to the public on 12 March 2016 during the France 2 programme The DiCaire Show, hosted by Véronic DiCaire.
 The song finished 6th overall in the grand final with 257 points, France's best placing since 2002 and the country's highest-scoring entry in their contest history.

 He released his second studio album Au cœur de moi on 29 April 2016, the album has peaked at number 6 on the French Albums Chart and has been certified double platinum, the album has also charted in Belgium and Switzerland, earning a gold certification in Switzerland.
 "On dirait" was released as the third single from the album on 29 August 2016.
 The song has peaked at number 15 on the French Singles Chart, and on 17 June 2017 won the Chanson de l'Année prize at the Fête de la Musique event in Nîmes.
 "Au cœur de moi" was released as the fourth single from the album on 6 February 2017.